gthompson5456/USA-Mens-Tennis-2026-Analysis/README.md

 Planned or included visualizations cover:

 * Win percentage by American player
+* Deep dive into a specific players serve and break stats (Tommy Paul example)
 * Win percentage by surface
 * First-serve and second-serve effectiveness
 * Wins over higher-ranked opponents